nrkno/sofie-chef/README.md

 ```

-## For web pages rendered in Sofie Chef
+## For Web Pages Rendered in Sofie Chef

 If needed, the web page rendered inside Sofie Chef can be made aware that they are running inside by looking at the userAgent.